pbrodz/my-first-static-web-app/readme.md

 e) Install Azure Static Web Apps CLI and Azure Functions Core Tools V3 to run all this locally for testing as follows: npm install -g @azure/static-web-apps-cli npm install -g azure-functions-core-tools@3
-f) Run the following to start the app locally: swa start src --api-location api g)
+f) Run the following to start the app locally in order to test it: swa start src --api-location api
+g) Make sure you have the .yml have "api" for its "api_location" property set
+h) git commit & push (cool you can do this from F1 also)
+i) Go to the Actions section of GitHub to see the workflow run
+j) Go to portal.azure.com and navigate to your now published site!